jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 - !network - scans your network that the bot is on (requires nmap installed) and reports on IPs of hosts that are up.
 Maybe don't do this unless it's on your home network..
 - !cpu - reports on CPU usage percent, followed by temps. hardcoded to 4 cores as that's all my server has - no use, just fun

-Time Triggered events:
-- by default you will get a morning message and weather report at 745am (just change this in the code if it's unwanted) (IF you have the google api key filled out)
-- a reminder to do your physio at 7pm ;)
-- cybersecurity news roundup at 9am
-- These are just placeholders, change them to things that work for you or delete/comment them out

 ## Getting Started

 This is not a public bot.
 You are to copy the code and input your own API keys and pull it into a private discord server.

 Once you have invited your version of Wheatley to your server, you can start using commands mentioned above, or just talk to it.

 By default, the bot is named Wheatley with the same identity.
-However, you are free to change his identity by creating a new persona (just copy the formatting of Wheatley or Snake, and then set identity to that instead.
+However, you are free to change his identity by creating a new persona (just copy the formatting of Wheatley or Snake, and then set identity to that instead.)

 ## Usage